Welcome to CISTAS

 4. The emergence, use and practices of the Danish civil society represent particular social, historical and political characteristics.

 The theses will be analysed through seven sub projects:

 1. Civil society and associative democracy.
 Here the importance of civil society organisations and associations for democratic learning, democratic practice and democratic culture in the period from 1820 to 2014 are analysed to discuss the possibility of a revitalisation of civil society’s democratic potential in Denmark.

 2. Civil society and philanthropy.
 This project examines how philanthropic concepts established different logic and constellations between state, market and civil society in the period from 1849 to 2014.
 It does so through an investigation of concepts from both the political and civil society spheres as an expression of networks in which diverse knowledge, objectives and results are bound together and influence the contemporary understanding of civil society.

-3. Civil society and voluntarism which, with a historical case-based study as a starting point, will map out the extent of voluntariness in the Danish civil society and focus on its logics and practices to investigate how the logic behind voluntariness and the participation of volunteers is constantly challenged.
+3. Civil society and voluntarism.
+This project will, with a historical case-based study as a starting point, map out the extent of voluntariness in the Danish civil society and focus on its logics and practices to investigate how the logic behind voluntariness and the participation of volunteers is constantly challenged.